mattheu/MinQueue/readme.md

 ## Features. ##

-* Minify & concatenate scripts and styles added using the WordPress dependency enqueueing system.
-Note they must be correctly enqueued.
+* Minifies & concatenates scripts and styles loaded using the WordPress dependency enqueueing system.
 * Handles scripts loaded in the footer.
-These are minified and concatenated separately.
 * Works if WordPress is installed in a subdirectory.
 * Complete control - only a manually defined list of files is processed.
 * Multiple, independently processed files.